desflahertyportfolio/The_Easy_CookBook/README.md

 ![picture](static/images/testing/mongo_schema.jpg)

-* In the Cuisine,Course,Occasion,Skill,Special_Diets collections are created using name, value pairs
+* In the Cuisine,Course,Occasion,Skill and Special_Diets collections are created using 'name, value pairs'
+* The dropdown menu items used in the search form are built from the collections mentioned above - Cuisine,Course,Skill,Special_Diets
-* Each object in these collections have a unique object id which is the primary key in the collection
+* Each object in these collections has a unique object id which is the primary key in the collection
-* User_Details collection contains the user details that are entered through the front end form in the app with a hashed password
+* The User_Details collection contains the user details that are entered through the front end form in the app with a hashed password
 * The Recipe collection contains the foreign keys from the Cuisine, Course, Occasion, Skill, Special_Diets collections and username
 * The Recipe collection contains all details used to display the recipe in the single recipe page on the site
-* Username in the recipe collection is added when the user creates a recipe after they login to the website
+* Username in the Recipe collection is added when the user creates a recipe after they login to the website

 ![picture](static/images/testing/user_in_db.jpg)
 ![picture](static/images/testing/recipe_in_db.jpg)